The Mind Behind LexiConn

 The approach to content is becoming customized.
 Most MNCs now have clearly defined buyer personas across product types and stages.
 Technology is helping them deliver the right content, to the right consumer, through the right channel, at the right time.
 There is some serious work happening within the content analytics and performance measurement space too.

-Marketers are also likely to experiment with newer content formats like info-graphics, podcasts, storytelling.
+Marketers are also likely to experiment with newer content formats like info-graphics, podcasts.
 Gone are the days of bulk content projects.
 The focus on quality, along with quantity is likely to increase.